-On CBS, An Indicted R. Kelly Literally Screams His Innocence
+R. Kelly Taken Into Custody Over Unpaid Child Support

 At no point did the Savages sell #JoycelynSavage to @rkelly.
 No money was ever requested or given to the Savages.
 Stop the lies or show the receipts. #RKelly.
 Tim Savage has never met R Kelly. #SurvivingRKelly. pic.twitter.com/JppNauinwt— Gerald A. Griggs (@AttorneyGriggs) March 6, 2019

-CBS says Gayle King also spoke directly to both Savage and Clary, and will air conversations with them on Friday morning.
+CBS says Gayle King also spoke directly to both Savage and Clary and will air conversations with them on Friday morning.